cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 Perhaps filling our lives with as much beauty as possible is an aim worth sacrificing to.
 It is with this lens that I think we can find some common ground with those that insist on the departure of the dehumanizing policies that have visited our lives.
-Those trying to do away with a unidimensional focus safety are not acting selfishly rather, as [Douglas Farrow](https://www.catholicworldreport.com/2021/04/24/get-out-of-my-pub-on-vaccinating-the-young-and-other-bad-ideas/) put it, they are seeing viruses beyond covid and trying to expand the domain of value beyond the body.
+Those trying to do away with a unidimensional focus safety are not acting selfishly rather, as [Douglas Farrow](https://www.catholicworldreport.com/2021/04/24/get-out-of-my-pub-on-vaccinating-the-young-and-other-bad-ideas/) put it, they are seeing viruses beyond COVID and, all too humanly, expanding the domain of value beyond the body.